-VAN: Acute Stroke Screening Tool

-Time of onset: < 4 hr, > 4 h Time of onset: < 4 hr, > 4 hr, or unknown

-Yes Continue the VAN exam
+VAN: Screening Tool for Large Vessel Occlusion Is ARM weakness present?
+Yes Continue the VAN exam No Patient is VAN negative.
+Stop VAN Exam.
+Yes No Visual Disturbance?

-Visual Disturbance?
 Aphasia?
 Neglect?
-Yes No

-Neglect? □ If patient has any degree of weakness PLUS any one of the below: Visual Disturbance (Assess field cut by testing both sides, 2 fingers right, 1 left) Aphasia (Inability to speak or understand.
+If patient has any degree of weakness PLUS any one of the below: Visual Disturbance (Assess field cut by testing both sides, 2 fingers right, 1 left) Aphasia (Inability to speak or understand.
 Repeat and name 2 objects, close eyes, make fist) Neglect (Forced gaze to one side or ignoring one side, touching both sides) This is likely a large artery clot (cortical symptoms) = VAN Positive